US 'locked and loaded' after blaming Iran for Saudi oil attack | DW | 15.09.2019

 A separate satellite image released by the European Commission appears to show black char marks at the heart of the oil processing facility in Abqaiq.

-So far, neither Saudi Arabia nor state oil giant Saudi Aramco have said how much damage was done to the site, but global oil prices are set to skyrocket after the country cut its oil production by more than half.
+So far, neither Saudi Arabia nor state oil giant Saudi Aramco have said how much damage was done to the site, but global oil prices shot up after the country cut its oil production by more than half.

 The US government claim the impact sites show the attack was not launched from Yemen, but did not rule out the possibility that the drones could have taken a round-about-path